 |Sie haben||formal speech|

-Now, as you know how to use the verb “to be”, you can start to introduce and talk about yourself using it.
+Now, as you know how to use this verb, you can start to introduce and talk about yourself using it.
 Also, pay attention that “haben” is always followed by “Akkusativ” which means that you need to change “der” to “den” and “ein” (for “der”) to “einen”.
 For instance:

 |Ich habe Kinder.||I have children.|